Makoto Koshinaka

-Makoto Koshinaka (越中睦 / 越中睦士 or Makoto, born July 15, 1980 in Moto Azabu, Tokyo) is a Japanese singer, songwriter, actor and model, active in both Japan and in Thailand starting in 1999.
-His musical career covers various musical styles (from pop rock, folk rock, solo as Makoto, and with the visual kei bands Λucifer and †яi￠к, under the agencies Unlimited Records, BM Factory, Crown Records, T.N.B and, currently, SCSC Records).
+Makoto Koshinaka (越中睦 / 越中睦士 or Makoto, born July 15, 1980, in Moto Azabu, Tokyo) is a Japanese singer, songwriter, actor and model, active in both Japan and in Thailand starting in 1999.
+His musical career covers various musical styles (from pop rock, folk rock, solo as Makoto, and with the visual kei bands Lucifer and †яi¢к, under the agencies Unlimited Records, BM Factory, Crown Records, T.N.B and, currently, SCSC Records).
 His acting career covers roles in stage plays, TV dramas and feature movies.

 Biography

-Λucifer
+Lucifer

-Koshinaka started his career in 1999 as lead singer of the Japanese rock band Λucifer.
+Koshinaka started his career in 1999 as lead singer of the Japanese rock band Lucifer.
 An incarnation of the characters in Mayu Shinjo's manga and subsequent anime series "Kaikan Phrase" ("Sensual Phrase"), the group continued producing music after the release of its first album, specially created for anime, collaborating with several famous Japanese musicians.
 The band became internationally renowned.
 The group disbanded in 2003, but reunited briefly in November 2009 for a special tour which took place between August and September 2010, with concerts in Osaka, Nagoya, Tokyo and Bangkok, Thailand, before an audience of more than four thousand fans.

 Solo musical career

-After the first disbanding of Japanese rock band Λucifer, Koshinaka started a solo career under the simple name "Makoto".
+After the first disbanding of Japanese rock band Lucifer, Koshinaka started a solo career under the simple name "Makoto".
 He switched to his own musical style, folk rock and with this new sound released the mini-album "Vibration" in October 2003, and the singles "Secret Colors" and "Rise" in 2007.
 On the international scene, he participated in the Pattaya International Music Festival in Thailand in 2005.
 The following year, Makoto was invited to participate to a three-days visit to promote tourism in the Pattaya area.
 In 2007, his first full-length solo album "Flair," was released.
 The album marked his return to the Japanese musical scene after several years of activity in Thailand, and was very well received.
 His activity on the musical scene in Thailand continues.
 At the end of the year 2012 he participated in prestigious charity concert, "Jazz for His Majesty," held on December 19 at the Royal Paragon Hall, for His Majesty, the King of Thailand.